Firescar96/nchinda2/live-changelog.md

 * clicking directly on the video no longer toggles play/pause (common user misclick)

 # Bug Introductions
-* "Status Check" button does not support the new live player
+* "Status Check" or "Time Check" button does not support the new live player
 * In the first few seconds of a new stream videojs hides the LIVE selector

 # 2.4.2